Recording UK packaging waste in summary logs: supplementary guidance

 This guidance includes detailed information about how to record your packaging waste in the summary log templates.

-This template is an example only and illustrates the type of information you will need to provide.
-Do not use it to enter your real data as the template and guidance may change before 1 January 2026 when the requirement comes into force.
+These templates are examples only and illustrate the type of information you will need to provide.
+Do not use them to enter your real data as the template and guidance may change before 1 January 2026 when the requirement comes into force.

 This page will be updated to refer to other templates when they become available.

-Template sections: accredited reprocessors issuing on packaging waste received
+Accredited reprocessors issuing on packaging waste received: template sections

-There are 7 sections in the summary log template for accredited reprocessors and exporters who issue PRNs on packaging waste received.
+There are 7 sections in the summary log template for accredited reprocessors who issue PRNs on packaging waste received.

 Section 1 - update your waste balance.
 Add the loads of UK packaging waste you’ve received for recycling.
 A load will only be added to your waste balance when you provide all the information in this section.